cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### Registration and CFP form

 Include a field asking if accommodations are needed (yes/no) and a free-form text box to specify.
-Everyone's needs differ; it's hard to discern from a fixed form/dropdown.
+Everyone's needs differ, and they're hard to discern from a fixed form/dropdown.

 ### Program Information